UnforeseenOcean/the-keebs/README.md

 - Toby

+No support will be provided, and all the files are provided so you can learn from my mistakes.

+**Note: Included libraries follow the respective licenses, and are NOT in public domain.**

 The original text for the readme file can be seen below.

 ## Wait, why are some folders empty?